 Once a service project is planned, mentors should fill out the form below.
 All service projects should be approved by confirmation student's parents.

 Each confirmation student is paired with either an adult in their life such as a godparent, neighbor, etc. or a trusted adult in the congregation for their three years of confirmation.
-Students and mentors meet 6 times during the program year.
+As we shift our ministry to meet the needs of the community during the pandemic, the Confirmation Mentor program will shift to a "pen pal" format, providing intergenerational connection and support.

 Confirmation Students Lead!